paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 Implementation
 ^^^^^^^^^^^^^^^^^^^

-If you want to create a new include mechanism then you should sub-class the base class ``cpip.core.IncludeHandler.CppIncludeStd`` [reference documentation: :ref:`cpip.ref.IncludeHandler`].
+If you want to create a new include mechanism then you should sub-class the base class :py:class:`cpip.core.IncludeHandler.CppIncludeStd` [reference documentation: :ref:`cpip.ref.IncludeHandler`].

 Sub-classing this requires implementing the following methods :